wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 *Presented by* The Lowry + Word of Warning

 #### In Brief
 A man at work.
 A man playing.
 A man playing at being a man.
-A woman too.
-A celebration of everyday maleness.
+A woman too.<br>A celebration of everyday maleness.

 #### Venue + Booking Details
 Date: Thursday 10 November 2016, 8pm